The Greatest Hits Of 'The Platinum Age Of Television'

 BIANCULLI: Right.
 Yes.

-BIANCULLI: Here's another "Columbo," another "Mannix."
+BIANCULLI: Here's another "Columbo," another "Manics."
 This was a whole different thing.
 And it got really big in the '70s and '80s, and then died off.
 And now it's back.
-I mean, the whole idea of - they're now called anthology series, and they switch around every single week, so it's kind of like the Golden Age TV drama where anthology series where you had a different episode every week, completely different cast, writer, subject.
+I mean, the whole idea of - they're now called anthology series, and they switch around every single week.
+So it's kind of like the Golden Age TV drama where anthology series where you had a different episode every week, completely different cast, writer, subject.
 And then now you have mini series, which go, you know, 10 episodes, 13 episodes and whether it's "American Horror Story" or "Fargo" or, you know, "The People Versus O.J.
-Simpson" - these are self-contained stories, and you get better cast that way.
+Simpson" - these are self-contained stories, and you get better casts that way.
 You get really good writers.

 GROSS: Why do you get better casts that way?